 Mark has predominately worked in social sector organisations leading business change, refocus and growth.
 Prior to RNID, he spent five years at the disability charity Scope, including three and a half as its Chief Executive.

 Mark is also a Board Member at the Social Care Institute for Excellence and a Board Member of Habinteg Housing Association.
 He sits on the People and Culture Committee of Comic Relief.

 Harriet joined RNID in November 2020 after a career as a management consultant at PA Consulting, where she worked across government, health and life sciences sectors, helping organisations shape and deliver strategic change.
 Her early career was in charities and the NHS.

 Harriet’s move back to the not-for-profit sector is driven by a commitment to empowering lives and creating social inclusion, and her priority at RNID is to lead the delivery of our new strategy.
 Harriet is also a member of the Board of Trustees of the Refugee Council.

 Harriet lives with her husband and three children.
-In her spare time, she is also Co-Chair of Trustees at New North London Synagogue (NNLS).

 James Abbott, Director of Performance and Corporate Services